 Butter, tallow, lard and dripping are the traditional fats for cooking.
 They are the healthy, low inflammation option, and are super easy and cheap to render yourself.

 There are so many recipes out there for preserving food.
 You don’t even have to have grown it yourself.
 It might just be a super good deal that you got at the store, so you can buy lots and put it away to use later.
-There are several methods to canning – Water Bath, Steam and Pressure Canning.
-Get yourself a top quality canning book and you will be sorted.

 What better way to enjoy last summer’s fruits than on nice hot buttery toast in mid winter while the snow falls….

 Practice Life Without a Fridge

 You never know what life might throw at you, a power cut or a broken down fridge, these things happen.

 Fermented food is really good for you and you should be eating it every day.
 There are so many options to add fermented foods/drinks to your diet.
 Kombucha, Lemon fizz, Sourdough, Apple Cider Vinegar, Sauerkraut, Kimchi, Kefir, Yogurt, the list goes on…

 Why be limited by what you can buy in the store, there are so many things out there to harvest for free!

 All sorts of crafty messes happen in our living room, so we now have a dedicated craft room.
 There are quite a few craft and craft-related skills that are actually very handy to know.

 Be it a fancy shawl or a simple scarf, crochet is the fancy little sister to knitting and it will keep you warm and gorgeous.
 Crochet hooks and yarn are super affordable, making this a great frugal hobby.